ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 ### In Haskell Source or Spec Files

-Finally, you can specifiers directly inside source (.hs or .lhs) or spec (.spec) files by writing as shown [here](https://github.com/ucsd-progsys/liquidhaskell/blob/develop/tests/pos/QualTest.hs)
+Finally, you can specify qualifiers directly inside source (.hs or .lhs) files by writing them as shown [here](https://github.com/ucsd-progsys/liquidhaskell/blob/develop/tests/pos/QualTest.hs)

     {-@ qualif Foo(v:Int, a: Int) : (v = a + 100)   @-}